All Episodes

 And he had a unique setup.

-We were sitting in chairs that were side by side, well, not quite side by side, facing each other, rather, with no table.
+We were sitting in chairs that were side by side, well, not quite side by side, facing each other rather, with no table.

-And they it was a four-camera shoot.
+And it was a four-camera shoot.

 But since I'm an expert in everything, everything was on the table.

-So we we did discuss some political stuff.
+So we did discuss some political stuff.

-I want to make sure that uh we leave a clean world and so forth for our children and grandchildren.
+I want to make sure that we leave a clean world and so forth for our children and grandchildren.

-And he said, How do you know?
+And he said, how do you know?

 How do you know all the time that you're right?